 Growing up in Quorn, Leicestershire, Rosemary Duxbury studied piano with composer John Brydson and concert pianist Marlene Fleet, and was a violinist in the Leicestershire Schools´ Symphony Orchestra under Eric Pinkett and Peter Fletcher.
 She completed a BA in Music and Inter-Arts at Bretton Hall College, Leeds University and postgraduate violin studies with Celia Davies CBE and has an MA (Distinction) from Chichester University in Professional Media Composition.

 Her classical work includes compositions for piano, chamber groups, orchestra, choir and songs.
-Her music is performed around the UK, Europe, in America, and has been broadcast on Classic FM, BBC Midlands Radio, in Canada and regularly in America.
+Her music is performed around the UK, Europe, in the USA and Canada, and has been broadcast on Classic FM, BBC Midlands Radio, in Canada, China and regularly in the USA.

 As well as writing for the concert repertoire, Rosemary is equally at home writing for media, film and tv, using classical writing or hybrid sound-design.
 Her feature film music includes work on “Eyes Wide Open” (dir.
 Will Forrester.
 A spy thriller released in 2018) and “Ashes" (dir.
 Alan Coulson, Bradgate Films) which won best international feature film at the Garden State Film Festival.

-Other collaborations include work with poets (notably Jay Ramsay, Marion Fawlk, Denise Fast), with British Composer award-winning video artist Kathy Hinde, has had music choreographed for dance, for ice-skating by former world professional ice skating champion Lorna Brown and used in theatre (by Swiss director Roelof Overmeer).
+Other collaborations include work with poets (notably Jay Ramsay, Diana Durham, Marion Fawlk), with British Composer award-winning video artist Kathy Hinde, has had music choreographed for dance, for ice-skating by former world professional ice skating champion Lorna Brown and used in theatre (by Swiss director Roelof Overmeer).
 Rosemary collaborates with photographer, Annette Horn and their work has been presented at the Meistersingerhalle, Nuremberg and to packed audiences at the historic Reitstadl Hall in Neumarkt, Germany.